cromwellryan/embercommunity-slack-guidelines/README.md

 # EmberJS Community Guidelines

+### [Code of Conduct][coc]
+The EmberJS Community Slack has grown more than any of the creators might have hoped.
+With that great community come the challenges of assuring folks feel comfortable and supported.
+With those goals in mind we've adopted a [Code of Conduct][coc].

 ### Creating New Channels
 The Ember community is prolific!
 We want to support add-on creators, meetups and all the rest, but it's really hard to balance that support with making EmberJS Community slack approachable.